jpawelczak/vpa-demo/README.md

 # Introducing new VPA into GKE
 With the [VerticalPodAutoscaler InPlaceOrRecreate (VPA IPPR) mode](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler) in Public Preview, now you can benefit from no-to-low disruptive vertical auto scaling by:

-* automating stateless workload rightsizing without downtime - we will focus on this use case in this demo
+* automating stateless workload rightsizing without downtime
 * scaling-up vertically of stateful workloads without downtime
 * seamless scale-down when the traffic is low
 * automating k8s Jobs rightsizing